-Get ready to veganize alllll the cozy casseroles of your childhood with this remarkably simple recipe for vegan condensed cream of chicken soup!
-It’s just 5 ingredients, takes 20 minutes, and the taste will blow your mind.
+Get ready to veganize all the cozy casseroles of your childhood with this remarkably simple recipe for vegan condensed cream of chicken soup!
+It’s the perfect healthy vegetarian and dairy free substitute with just 5 ingredients, 20 minutes, and amazing taste.
+Let’s do this!

 The first time I made this recipe for vegan condensed cream of chicken soup was this past summer.
 It happened by complete accident as I was initially testing some blender soup recipes (like this one or this one) that could be served cold.